 Bestva DC series LEDs are a brilliant choice If you’re searching for a purple grow light with an optimized spectrum that is more affordable than Kind LED K3 Xl300.

-The purple spectrum of those LEDs is equally rich in red and blue light, but it also contains good quantities of green light.
+The purple spectrum of those LEDs is equally rich in red light and blue light, but it also contains good quantities of green light.

 Bestva DC grow lights also emit far-red and infrared light as well as UV light.